 The AVI InfoFrame shall be transmitted even while such a Source is transmitting RGB and non-pixel-repeated video.
-When a Source is not explicitly required to transmit an AVI InfoFrame, it is recommended that the Source transmit an AVI InfoFrame.
+When a Source is not explicitly required to transmit AVI InfoFrames, it is recommended that the Source transmit AVI InfoFrames.

 The packetization of the AVI InfoFrame Version 2 is shown below.